 In the United States, the push is for bell-to-bell instruction.
-Schools expect teachers to have a bell-ringer assignment for students the second that they walk into the classroom.
+Schools expect teachers to have a bell-ringer assignment for students the second they walk into the classroom.
 The school then expects students to be occupied for every second of the class.
 In practice, this is nearly impossible.
 It is, however, upheld as the “ideal.”
-I once sat through a professional development in which it was calculated that if you waste two minutes per class on inefficient “paper passing procedures,” that equates to a “week of lost learning.”
+I once sat through a professional development in which it was calculated that if you waste two minutes per class on inefficient “paper-passing procedures,” that equates to a “week of lost learning.”
 This flawed logic completely ignores the reality of cognitive studies that consistently demonstrate that having occasional mini-breaks promotes better overall productivity.

 Find a Blend

-For me, I have found that a balance of these two approaches works the best.
+For me, I have found that a balance of these two approaches works best.
 It is certainly inefficient to waste 15 minutes of class time.
 However, allowing students a few minutes to settle into class before starting the lesson helps immensely.
 In the U.S, bell-ringers and exit tickets do help with classroom management.
 They also provide the lesson with a clear beginning, middle, and end.
-In Spain, however, I found it better to spend the first few minutes talking to my students about their day.
+When teaching in classrooms in Spain, however, I found it better to spend the first few minutes talking to my students about their day.
 My students felt very eager to practice their English with me.
 As long as they spoke in English, it was time well spent.
 This is also a good way to build relationships with my students.
 In short, teachers can value efficiency and productivity without running their classroom like a drill sergeant.

 Testing Culture in the US

-Over-testing is Very Real
+Overtesting is Very Real

 Florida has a similar system called VAM.
-Higher-ups use these seriously flawed measures routinely to justify pulling funding from public schools.
+Higher-ups use these seriously-flawed measures routinely to justify pulling funding from public schools.
 They then redirect this funding to private or charter schools in the name of “school choice” (that’s another post within itself).
 The biggest issue here is the undue anxiety and stress these tests place on schools, teachers, and students.